vishalcloudyuga/dcos-docs/1.9/overview/architecture/node-types.md

 Mesos performs [leader election](https://en.wikipedia.org/wiki/Leader_election) and routes incoming traffic to the current leader to ensure consistency.

-Like Mesos, several DC/OS master node components (e.g. Marathon &amp; Zookeeper) also perform independent leader election.
-This means that the leaders for different components may be on different master nodes.
+Like Mesos, several other DC/OS master node components perform independent leader election.
+This means that the leaders for different components, like Marathon and ZooKeeper, may be on different master nodes.

 ### Quorum